ritterim/rimdev-blog/_posts/2021-11-24-custom-properties.md

 Sass variable: `$background: red`
 CSS Custom Property: `--background: red`

 You use them in your styles differently as well.
 Sass variables are more straightforward.
-You simply add the same variable into the style value, but with a custom property, you need to wrap it in a `var()`.
+You simply add the same variable into the style value.
+When using a custom property, you must return the variable name using the CSS `var()` function.

 Once you get the hang of it, you’ll never go back.
 I find that when inspecting websites lately, I notice things like colors and sizes being defined by custom properties a lot more.
 I think this has to do with how flexible custom properties are.
 I know I’ve been trying to use them more, but I try to learn why something is better before I dive right in.
 So far, I can’t say that I have seen a situation where a Sass variable would be more beneficial than a custom property, so why not just use custom properties?